 In 1990, a Third Level was built atop the 'Ewa Wing, the original section of the mall.
 The fourth expansion of ALA MOANA CENTER added a 3-level (161,000 square foot) Neiman Marcus to the south side of the complex and new retail space to the Third Level.
 Neiman Marcus was dedicated on September 18, 1998.
 In May of the same year, the center had been purchased by Chicago-based General Growth Properties.

 The new century brought more changes.
-Liberty House was "Macy-ated" November 22, 2001.
+Liberty House was "Macy-ated" on November 22, 2001.
 J.C.
-Penney closed January 10, 2003, with its area being sectioned into thirty new stores and restaurants.
+Penney closed om January 10, 2003, with its area being sectioned into thirty new stores and restaurants.
 Moreover, a fourth mall level, the Ho'okipa Terrace, was completed in 2005.

 In 2006, work began on the Mauka Wing, a sixth addition to ALA MOANA CENTER.
 This brought a 3-level (220,000 square foot) Nordstrom and 80,000 square feet of new stores.
-The expansion was dedicated March 7, 2008.
+The expansion was dedicated on March 7, 2008.
 It increased the gross leasable area of the mall to approximately 2,100,000 leasable square feet, confirming its position as the largest open-air mall in the world.

 ALA MOANA CENTER celebrated its 50th year in business on August 13, 2009.
 The birthday bash included a traditional Hawai'ian blessing, multicultural entertainment and a ceremony recognizing the eleven charter tenants still in business.
 These were Crack Seed Center, Dairy Queen, Foodland, Longs Drugs, Reyn's men's wear, Sears, Shirokiya, Slipper House, Territory Savings Bank, Watumull's and the US post Office.